 The D’Angelo Law Library’s print collection consists of approximately 700,000 volumes, including the primary laws of the United States and all fifty states; foreign, comparative and international law; legal commentary on a variety of topics; and resources in other disciplines of interest to legal researchers.
 The Library’s second floor Reserve Room contains texts on reserve for Law School courses along with a variety of useful secondary sources and study aids.
 The D’Angelo Law Library maintains an online collection of previous law school exams, at http://www.lib.uchicago.edu/e/law/courses/exams/.
 For pleasure reading and viewing, the third floor Fulton Room houses a collection of general magazines and newspapers, and a selection of movies and TV series on DVD is available in the Reserve Room.

 13.4 STUDY SPACE, FACILITIES, AND COMPUTING

 Study tables are available on all floors (second through sixth) of the D’Angelo Law Library.
 Conference rooms also are available for group study.
 Law students may reserve a conference room at the Circulation and Reference Desks or online using their UCLAW network credentials.
-The conference room reservation schedule is available at http://www.lib.uchicago.edu/e/law/using/confrooms.html.
+For instructions on how to reserve a conference room, please go to http://www.lib.uchicago.edu/e/law/using/confhow.html.